hsgw/qmk_firmware/keyboards/choco/keymaps/halfkeyboard/readme.md

-# The test keymap for choco
+# halfkeyboard keymap for choco
+like Matias